kit-data-manager/mapping-service/README.md

 ```

 #### Build docker container
-After building image you have to create (and start) a container for executing microservice:
+After building image you have to create (and start) a container for executing the mapping-service:
 ```
 # If you want to use a specific image you may list all possible tags first.
 user@localhost:/home/user/mapping-service$ docker images ghcr.io/kit-data-manager/mapping-service --format {{.Tag}}